cliffordt1996/SmallChatApp/README.md

     2. Run the client application.

       a.
-Enter the host address (either IP, URL, or localhost)
+Enter the host address (either IP, host address, or localhost)
       b.
 Enter a custom username (ex.
 AwesomeChuck)
       c.
 Enter a 16-Byte encryption key